aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 #### JSONpath selectors

 Versioned objects in kubernetes have json tags as part of their golang fields.
-Although currently internal objects in kubernetes also have json tags but these tags should be removed in future (see [3933](https://github.com/kubernetes/kubernetes/issues/3933) for discussion).
+Currently, objects in the internal API have json tags, but it is planned that these will eventually be removed (see [3933](https://github.com/kubernetes/kubernetes/issues/3933) for discussion).
 So for discussion in this proposal, we assume that internal objects do not have json tags.
 In the first two approaches (full and partial json selectors), when a user creates a pod and its